 - Must have a medical indication for ICD therapy AND

-- Do not have ventricular arrhythmias that are known or anticipated to respond to antitachycardia pacing including ventricular tachycardia AND
+- Absense of ventricular arrhythmias that are known or anticipated to respond to antitachycardia pacing (including ventricular tachycardia) AND

-- Have no indication for antibradycardia pacing; (including no history of persistent bradycardia or frequent bradycardia)
+- Have no indication for antibradycardia pacing; (including any history of persistent or frequent bradycardia)

 There are currently no defined guidelines for the selection of a subcutaneous implantable cardioverter defibrillator (S-ICD) over a transvenous ICD (TV-ICD) system.
+Guidelines stating specific patient age that alone would require the S-ICD be implanted do not exist at this time.
 The results from ongoing clinical studies will determine the S-ICD system's long-term performance, and better define suitable patient subpopulations where subcutaneous ICD would be a first line choice.
 Age alone, fear of complications, or fear of lead failure are not indications for using the subcutaneous ICD.
 Ongoing comparison studies need to define durability and superiority of the S-ICD over the transvenous ICD.
 Transvenous ICD remains the gold standard at this time.